Company Name – Latent View Analytics Limited (Latent View)

 The pure-play analytics market is highly fragmented.
 The trend in the industry indicates that mid-sized and large-sized multi-service providers are adding niche analytics capabilities through acquisitions of small pure-play analytics service providers.
 Key players in India are Mu Sigma and Fractal Analytics which are both funded by private equity funds.

-Relationship with blue-chip clients like Adobe and Uber
+Relationships with blue-chip clients like Adobe and Uber

 Industry tailwinds with an increase in digital investment by companies across sectors